rhagarty/techxchange-instanton-lab/README.md

 > **IMPORTANT**: to save your change and exit the file, hit the escape key, then type `:x`.

-### 7. Run the following commands to give our application the correct Service Account and Security Context Contraint to run instantOn
+### Run the following commands to give your application the correct Service Account and Security Context Contraint to run instantOn

 ```bash
 $ oc create serviceaccount instanton-sa